mariasalcedo/masagu.dev/content/blog/automate-blog-notification.md

 ---

 Everytime I publish a blog, I want to announce it across the internet.
-Although I feel I waste of time doing so.
+Although I feel I waste my time doing so.
 Therefore, I dedicate a blog post on how I managed to automate it.
 Which for me means...